pedrocantu16/youtube-clone/README.md

    - for mac/linux use homebrew `brew install ffmpeg`
    - for ubuntu run `sudo apt-get update && sudo apt-get install -y ffmpeg`
 - Install Thunder Client in VSCode or you can use Postman or `curl` for local testing
+- Developmento of this project was done using Google cloud.
+So deployment of the service assumes gcloud is available. `=)`